 February 6, 1985: Frustrated by Apple’s shifting priorities, co-founder Steve Wozniak leaves the company to pursue outside interests.

-His departure — which comes the same year that Steve Jobs leaves Apple to form NeXT — represents a big change for the company.
-It is brought about by Woz’s dissatisfaction at how the Apple II division is treated, and his desire to start a new company.
+His departure — which comes the same year that Steve Jobs leaves Apple to form NeXT — represents yet another big change for the company.
+The move mostly stems from Woz’s dissatisfaction with how management treated the Apple II division.
+However, his desire to start a new company also plays a role.

 In contrast to Jobs — whose skill set made him a masterful negotiator, marketer and editor of ideas — Wozniak always seemed happier before Apple’s expansion.
 Woz worked best in small teams of engineers crafting one- or two-person creations like the Apple II or Disk II disk drive.

 As he saw Apple changing, particularly with committee-driven boondoggles like the Apple III, Woz felt less at home in Cupertino.
 Having made his fortune when Apple went public, he increasingly turned his attention toward non-Apple activities like an ambitious music event called the US Festival.